 How quickly does cancer develop?

-Cancers also differ with respect to latency, or the time between exposure to one or more cancer-causing agents and the development of cancer.
+Cancers differ with respect to latency, or the time between exposure to one or more cancer-causing agents and the development of cancer.
 Generally speaking, however, cancers commonly take 10 to 30 years or more to develop to the point of being detectable.
+In children, the time from exposure to cancer development is shorter, 1-10 years.
 When looking for the cause of cancer, one must consider exposures that took place at least ten years before the cancer was diagnosed.

 A cancer cluster is defined as an “a greater than expected number of the same or etiologically related cancer cases that occurs within a group of people in a geographic area over a defined period of time.”